ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step3.md

 These rules apply to anyone who stores, processes, or transmits cardholder data.

-## Why do shops need to be PCI DSS compliant
+## Why do shops need to be PCI DSS compliant?
 PCI DSS was designed and includes detailed requirements for exactly this reason—to minimize the chance of compromise and the effects if a compromise does occur.

-## How to be PCI-DSS compliant
+## How to be PCI-DSS compliant?
 To be PCI compliant, the shop have to have an SSL Certificate, a PCI-compliant web host OR a payment gateway that uses a Third-Party Payment Page that is PCI compliant, and a filled-out SAQ.

 Typically, PCI compliance reports are enforced by the payment processor – they may require that you fill out questionnaires (Self Assessment Questionnaire – or SAQ) or be scanned by an ASV (approved scanning vendor) of their choosing.